Dark98/soh-miyoo-flip/README.md

 Ship of Harkinian was built from GitHub Actions at the [JeodC's HM64 Autobuild Factory](https://github.com/JeodC/hm64-builder).

 ## Installation
 You need to provide your own roms.
 See the [Shipwright](https://github.com/HarbourMasters/Shipwright/blob/develop/docs/supportedHashes.json) repository for a list of supported rom hashes.
-Gather your roms and put them in the `ports/soh` folder.
-Start the port, and on first run, your .otr files will be generated from the roms you provide.
+Gather your roms and put them in the `App/soh` folder.
+Start the port, and on first run, your .otr files will be generated from the roms you provide(This will take about 5-10 minutes, the screen should freeze on launch at the "Loading" screen.).
 Note that only one `oot.otr` and `oot-mq.otr` will be made--if you provide more than one rom per game, strange things may occur.
 You *can* use pregenerated `.otr` files from elsewhere, but you may experience crashes.

-Texture pack files and mods can be added to the `ports/soh/mods` folder.
+Texture pack files and mods can be added to the `App/soh/mods` folder.

 ## Menu Navigation
 Ship of Harkinian has built-in controller navigation for the imgui menu.
 Press `SELECT` to open the menu and use the `D-PAD` to choose a submenu, then press `A` to switch focus to it.
 Press `B` to back out of a submenu.